 Action:

-The lawyer filing the notice of appeal must comply with statutory and rule requirements in filing the notice of appeal.
+The child’s trial lawyer filing the notice of appeal must comply with statutory and rule requirements in filing the notice of appeal.

 Commentary:

-A proper notice of appeal is a jurisdictional requirement.
+Under ORS 19.270, a proper notice of appeal is a jurisdictional requirement.
 Consequently, the notice must satisfy statutory requirements in order to prosecute the appeal.

-ORS 419A.200(5) permits the appellate lawyer to move the court for leave to file a late notice of appeal after the statutory 30-day time limit (up to 90 days after entry of judgment).
+ORS 419A.200(5) permits the child’s appellate lawyer to move the court for leave to file a late notice of appeal after the statutory 30-day time limit (up to 90 days after entry of judgment).
 A motion to file a notice of appeal after the 30-day period, to be successful, must demonstrate (1) that the failure to file a timely notice of appeal was not personally attributable to the parent, and (2) “a colorable claim of error” exists in the proceeding from which the appeal is taken.

-The child’s appellate lawyer should communicate with the client
+The child’s appellate lawyer should communicate with the child client.

 Action:

-The appellate lawyer should consult with the child client in an age appropriate fashion to confirm that the client wishes to pursue the appeal and to advise the child client about the appellate process and timelines.
-If the client is of diminished capacity, and it is not reasonably possible to obtain direction from the child client, the appellate lawyer should determine what the child would decide if the child were capable of making an adequately considered decision.
-Appellate lawyers should not be bound by the determinations of the client’s position and goals made by the child’s lawyer at trial and should independently determine the client’s position and goals on appeal.
+The child’s appellate lawyer should consult with the child client in an age appropriate fashion to confirm that the child client wishes to pursue the appeal and to advise the child client about the appellate process and timelines.
+If the child client is of diminished capacity, and it is not reasonably possible to obtain direction from the child client, the child’s appellate lawyer should determine what the child client would decide if he or she were capable of making an adequately considered decision.
+Appellate lawyers should not be bound by the determinations of the child client’s position and goals made by the child’s trial lawyer and should independently determine the child client’s position and goals on appeal.

 Commentary:

-The child’s appellate lawyer should explain to the child client the difference between representation for appeal and the ongoing representation in the dependency case.
-Because the dependency case will almost always be ongoing during the appeal, the appellate lawyer and the child’s lawyer should consult and collaborate as necessary to advance the client’s interests in both cases.
-Although the child’s appellate lawyer may wish to obtain information from the child’s lawyer or other parties to the case below when determining the position of a child client with diminished capacity, the appellate lawyer has the duty to make a separate determination of the child’s position on appeal in such situations.
+The child’s appellate lawyer should explain to the child client the difference between representation for appeal and ongoing representation in the dependency case.
+Because the dependency case will almost always be ongoing during the appeal, the child’s appellate lawyer and the child’s trial lawyer should consult and collaborate as necessary to advance the child client’s interests in both cases.
+Although the child’s appellate lawyer may wish to obtain information from the child’s trial lawyer or other parties to the case when determining the position of a child client with diminished capacity, the child’s appellate lawyer has the duty to make a separate determination of the child client’s position on appeal in such situations.

-Prosecuting or defending the appeal – Issue selection and briefing
+Prosecuting or defending the appeal – Issue selection and briefing.

 Action:

-The child’s appellate lawyer should review the trial court record and any opposing briefs, identify and research issues, and prepare and timely file and serve the brief on behalf of the client.
-The brief should reflect relevant case law and present the best legal arguments available under Oregon and federal law to advance the client’s position.
-Novel legal arguments that might develop favorable law in support of the client’s position should also be advanced if available.
-The appellate lawyer should send the child client who is able to read and the trial lawyer a copy of the filed brief.
+The child’s appellate lawyer should review the trial court record and any opposing briefs, identify and research issues, and prepare and timely file and serve the brief on behalf of the child client.
+The brief should reflect relevant case law and present the best legal arguments available under Oregon and federal law to advance the child client’s position.
+Novel legal arguments that might develop favorable law in support of the child client’s position should also be advanced if available.
+The child’s appellate lawyer should send the child client who is able to read, and the child’s trial lawyer, a copy of the filed brief.

 Commentary:

-The court-appointed appellate lawyer has considerable authority over the manner in which an appeal is presented.
-It is the appellate attorney’s responsibility to exercise his or her professional judgment to raise issues that, in the attorney’s judgment, will provide the best chance of success on appeal—even when the client disagrees with the attorney’s judgment.
+The child’s court-appointed appellate lawyer has considerable authority over the manner in which an appeal is presented.
+It is that attorney’s responsibility to exercise his or her professional judgment to raise issues that, in the attorney’s judgment, will provide the best chance of success on appeal—even when the child client disagrees with his or her appellate lawyer’s judgment.

 Prosecuting or defending the appeal – Oral Argument.